Srinivas0rch/moeva/README.md

 Then from this interactive docker, you can activate the environment (conda activate moeva2) and run the experiments (./run_all.sh)

-Additional data has been downloaded from https://figshare.com/s/84ae808ce6999fafd192 and placed in the data folder of the original data (folder) in the package.
+Additional data has been downloaded from https://figshare.com/s/84ae808ce6999fafd192 for reproduction of the experiment and placed has been placed at moeva2/data/attack_name for respective folders.

+## Note: Due to large size, limitation of github repository all files of the data are not available in the mentioned folder above.
+The additional data can be downloaded from https://figshare.com/s/84ae808ce6999fafd192

 ## File structure
 - Dockerfile: Downloads docker container (miniconda 3) and installs the required dependencies from requirements.txt & scipy==1.4.0 thereby setting up the environment